094459/newsletter-oss-projects/README.md

 **mkdocs-mcp**

 [mkdocs-mcp](https://aws-oss.beachgeek.co.uk/4d2) is another project from **AWS Hero Michael Walmsley** that provides search functionality for any MkDocs powered site.
 This server relies on the existing MkDocs search implementation using the Lunr.Js search engine. (#210)

+**orbits**

+[orbits](https://aws-oss.beachgeek.co.uk/4gm) is an open-source framework for orchestrating long-lived resources and workflows involving long-running processes.
+It lets you manage your infrastructure templates from a single, unified place using native TypeScript code.
+By combining the flexibility of Node.js with a powerful workflow engine, Orbits helps you build modern, adaptable infrastructure operations.
+It’s ideal for automating processes that self-adapt to their environment and for exposing workflows as reusable, reliable building blocks.
+It also provides a solid foundation for building crash-resilient Node.js applications. **Louis Dussarps** provides you with a real use case of how you can use this tool in the blog post, [Solving cross-account resources for AWS CDK](https://aws-oss.beachgeek.co.uk/4gn) (#212)

 **outtasync**